-Leaks of cerebrospinal fluid (CSF) are often the cause of positional headaches, but several other conditions can cause them.
+As well as leaks of CSF, other conditions can cause positional headaches.
 These include conditions that affect the connective tissues, bones, and nervous system.

 This article covers the symptoms and causes of positional headaches, as well as the treatment options available.